Arturo Alfonso Schomburg

-Arturo Alfonso Schomburg (January 24, 1874 – June 19, 1938), was a historian, writer, curator, and activist, who wrote numerous books.
+Arturo Alfonso Schomburg (January 24, 1874 – June 10, 1938), was a Puerto Rican historian, writer, curator, and activist, who wrote numerous books.
 Schomburg was a Puerto Rican of African and German descent.
 He moved to the United States in 1891, settling in New York City (at the age of 17) where he researched and raised awareness of the contributions that Afro-Latin Americans and African Americans have made to society.
+As a young man, Schomburg was told that Black people had no significant history.
+He spent his life disproving that notion, gathering evidence of Black achievement and celebrating the richness of Black life.
 He was an important intellectual figure in the Harlem Renaissance.
 Over the years, he collected literature, art, slave narratives, and other materials of African history, which were purchased to become the basis of the Schomburg Center for Research in Black Culture, named in his honor, at the New York Public Library (NYPL) branch in Harlem.

 Early years

 Schomburg was born and spent the majority of his childhood in the town of Santurce in the Captaincy General of Puerto Rico, to Mary Joseph, a freeborn Black midwife from St. Croix in the Danish West Indies, and Carlos Federico Schomburg, a merchant and son of a German immigrant to Puerto Rico.
 He was baptized as a Catholic, with the name Arturo Alfonso, at the Church of San Francisco de Asis in Santurce, San Juan.

 While Schomburg was in grade school, one of his teachers claimed that Black people had no history, heroes or accomplishments.
 Inspired to prove the teacher wrong, Schomburg determined that he would find and document the accomplishments of Africans on their own continent and in the diaspora.

 Schomburg was educated at San Juan's Instituto Popular, where he learned commercial printing.
 At St. Thomas College on the island of St. Thomas in the Danish West Indies, he studied Negro literature.

 He became a member of the "Revolutionary Committee of Puerto Rico" and became an active advocate of Puerto Rico's and Cuba's independence from Spain.
 In 1892, Schomburg co-founded Las Dos Antillas (The Two Islands), a political club that advocated for the independence of Cuba and Puerto Rico.
 The club existed from 1892 to 1898, and members discussed issues such as providing weapons, medical supplies, and financial aid to independence movements.